 Orientation must be completed prior to the enrollment deadline for the quarter that you are studying abroad.

-The application includes a Personal Statement, three short answer questions, one to two recommendations from a professor or TA, and electronic signature documents related to UW policies and expectations for study abroad.
 Following the on-line application process students may be contacted by the Program Director for an in-person interview.
-Once an admission decision has been made regarding your application, you will be notified by the study abroad system via email.
+Once an admission decision has been made regarding your application, you will receive an email from the UW Study Abroad application system.

 The University of Washington is committed to providing access and reasonable accommodation in its services, programs, activities, and education for individuals with disabilities.
 To request disability accommodation for this program, contact Disability Resources for Students at least 8 weeks in advance of your departure date.
 Contact info at disability.uw.edu.